" /> "> Skip to main content

-I've inherited a dysfunctional team!
+I've inherited a dysfunctional team - advice please!

 I have recently been appointed supervisor of a small team in a retail travel agency.
 The previous supervisor had swept many issues under the carpet for a long time such as some quite serious written complaints regarding staff being inexperienced, impolite and making some serious mistakes regarding travel arrangements.